 Tactical work is happening across paid, organic, and email with no unifying thesis

-KPIs do not roll up to revenue, so it is unclear what is actually working
+KPIs do not roll up to revenue, so it is unclear what is working

 Founder is the bottleneck on every marketing decision and burned out from it